ingdir/bem-core/common.docs/reference/reference.en.md

 </tr>
 </table>

-In such templates the redundancy caused by the syntactic requirements of the HTML(the opening tag - generated content - the closing tag) is inevitable.
+In such templates, the redundancy caused by syntactic requirements of HTML (an opening tag - generated content - a closing tag) is inevitable.
 The redundancy is even higher for tables, lists, etc.

 <a id="declarativ"></a>

 ##### Declarative Approach

-Declarative approach allows us to write templates in form of sets of descriptive statement with the following structure: *the input data type (BEM-entity) — HTML representation (tag, attribute, etc.)*.
+Declarative approach allows us to write templates as sets of descriptive statements with the following structure: *the input data type (BEM-entity) — HTML representation (tag, attribute, etc.)*.

 <table>
     <tr>